Quebec: Modern Quebec (1960–present)

-In 1998, following the Supreme Court of Canada's decision on the Reference Re Secession of Quebec, the Parliaments of Canada and Quebec defined the legal frameworks within which their respective governments would act in another referendum.
+In 1996, the federal government launched the Sponsorship Program to increase federal visibility in Quebec.
+In 2000, following the Supreme Court of Canada's decision on the Reference Re Secession of Quebec, the Parliament of Canada passed a legal framework, called the Clarity Act, within which governments would act in another referendum.
+In 2002, the Gomery commission and media revealed the Sponsorship Program, in which $539,000 was illegally spent and where well-connected agencies received millions for minimal work.
+This scandal contributed to the Liberals' defeat in the 2006 federal election.
 On October 30, 2003, the National Assembly voted unanimously to affirm "that the people of Québec form a nation".
-On November 27, 2006, the House of Commons passed a symbolic motion declaring "that this House recognize that the Québécois form a nation within a united Canada."
-In March 2007, the Parti Québécois was pushed back to official opposition in the National Assembly, with the Liberal party leading.
+On November 27, 2006, the House of Commons followed with a symbolic motion declaring "that this House recognize that the Québécois form a nation within a united Canada."

+In 2007, the Parti Québécois was pushed back to official opposition in the National Assembly, with the Liberal party leading.
 During the 2011 Canadian federal elections, Quebec voters rejected the Bloc Québécois in favour of the previously minor New Democratic Party (NDP).
 As the NDP's logo is orange, this was called the "orange wave".
-After three subsequent Liberal governments, the Parti Québécois regained power in 2012 and its leader, Pauline Marois, became the first female premier of Quebec.
+In 2012, the Liberal party, led by Jean Charest, announced an increase in student tuition fees.
+This spawned months-long protests involving over 300,000 students known as the Maple Spring, ultimately leading to a rollback of the increases.
+Also partially as a result, the Liberal party fell out of favour, letting the Parti Québécois regain power in 2012 and its leader, Pauline Marois, to become the first female premier of Quebec.
 The Liberal Party of Quebec then returned to power in 2014.
-In 2018, the Coalition Avenir Québec won the provincial general elections.
-Between 2020 and 2021, Quebec took measures to protect itself against the COVID-19 pandemic.
+Then, in 2018, the Coalition Avenir Québec (CAQ) won the provincial general elections.

+Between 2020 and 2021, Quebec took measures against the COVID-19 pandemic.
+In 2022, the CAQ, led by Quebec's premier François Legault, increased its parliamentary majority in the provincial general elections.
+In 2025, following the implementation of tariffs and aggressive rhetoric by the United States president Donald Trump, Quebecers decreased their travel to the US, banned the sale of American alcohol, and slightly reduced personal purchases of US items.